FabricMC/fabric-docs/develop/statistics.md

   - Tenneb22
 ---

-Statistics track time spent performing actions in the world.
-Vanilla includes statistics for common actions like jumping, traveling in boats, as well as counting interactions with blocks or usage of items.
-It's also possible to add your own statistic to count custom interactions.
+Statistics (or Stats) are a way to keep track of certain actions or time that the player spends in the world.
+Vanilla tracks statistics for common actions like jumping, traveling in boats, interactions with blocks, usage of items and much more.
+It's also possible to add your own statistic to track some custom interaction.

 ## Creating a Statistic {#creating-a-statistic}